dragan-stepanovic/dragan-stepanovic.github.io/_posts/2022-12-13-the-paradox-of-automated-tests.md

 ---
-title: The paradox of automated tests as a safety net: as the testability of a codebase goes up, the ROI for test automation goes down?!
+title: The paradox of automated tests as a safety net - as the testability of a codebase goes up, the ROI for test automation goes down?!
 ---

 Automated tests as a safety net are most valuable in codebases with high risk when making a change.
 Those are conflated, coupled codebases where: